jinyeying/night-enhancement/README.md

 }
 ```

-If GTA5 nighttime fog data is useful for your research, please cite our paper.
+If GTA5 nighttime fog data is useful for your research, please cite the paper.
 ```BibTeX
 @inproceedings{yan2020nighttime,
 	title={Nighttime defogging using high-low frequency decomposition and grayscale-color networks},